MajedAbuSharar/WROfiles/README.md

 no time , so we bought an RC car module and started placing the material .

-the diagram was simple every thing was moving perfectly , until one of the motors burned , we had to check that nothing else was damaged , but thankfully , nothing was , so and we spent the rist of the day fixing it ...
+the diagram was simple every thing was moving perfectly , until one of the motors burned , we had to check that nothing else was damaged , but thankfully , nothing was damaged , and we spent the rist of the day fixing it ...

+some other problems we had in the way is , how are we gonna power up the raspberry pi ? , well we found that we need a power bank with 5v and
+3A minimum to start the raspberry pi ,